Posted on

 One of the tenets of mindfulness is the realization that we are not our thoughts, and we are not our feelings.
 Thoughts and feelings are simply processes of the mind.
 We can choose to pay attention to those processes, or we can choose to ignore them.

 Here’s a way to demonstrate that you are not your thoughts.
-Suppose I tell you that for the next ten minutes you are to avoid having any thoughts.
-Now further suppose that you attempt to avoid having any thoughts for ten minutes.
+Suppose I tell you that for the next ten minutes, you are to avoid having any thoughts.
+Now, further suppose that you attempt to avoid having any thoughts for ten minutes.
 About two or three minutes into this exercise, you catch yourself having a thought.

 When you realize that you had a thought, what part of you is it that recognized that you had a thought?
 It couldn’t be your thoughts, because the thoughts are what you recognized.
 So that means that there is another part of you that is independent from your thoughts.
 This part of you is what practitioners of mindfulness call your True Self.
-The True Self is what recognized you were having a thought.
+The True Self is what recognizes that you were having a thought.
 The True Self is independent of your thoughts.

 Your True Self is who you would be if you could ‘get out of your own way’ and live the life you were meant to live.
 Your True Self is who you are when you strip away all the masks that you put on in day-to-day life and get down to the business of being who you were meant to be.